 The start date can make a big difference in the urgency of the matter.
 If the employer needs you on staff within a couple of months, and the job is several states away, you may not be able to move so quickly.

 The physician letter of intent should explain the duties and responsibilities that you will be expected to fill.

-This should include whether you will be full time and what full time entails.
+This should include whether you will be a full-time employee and what full time entails.
 For some employers, full time is a minimum of 30 hours per week; for others, you need to meet the 40-hour workweek mark.

 It should also include your on-call duties.
 For example, the position could include a rotation of on-call duty one week each month.

 The letter of intent should also list all expected duties such as making hospital rounds, hiring support staff, or procedures to be performed.